Raybeam/rb_quality_plugin/README.md

 The operator will collect the sql statement for the min and max threshold and before performing the data quality check, it will evaluate these sql statements using `get_sql_value()`.
 After collecting these threshold values, the operator will evaluate the data quality test and check against the thresholds and determine if the result lies outside or inside the threshold.
 If the result is within the threshold range, the task passes and the metadata is returned.
 Otherwise if the result is outside the thresholds, `send_failure_notification()` is called to log the failed test and email users if necessary.

+Similarly, `DataQualityThresholdSQLCheckOperator` also has the functionality for single threshold boundaries.
+For example, a test can be created to check whether the result of a dq check is larger than the `min_threshold_sql` or smaller than the `max_threshold_sql`.

 #### Usage
 An example of this operator looks like this:
 ```python